-Threatened species: means a species that is listed or categorized as a "Threatened Species" on the Ontario Ministry of Natural Resources' official Species at Risk list, as updated and amended from time to time.
+Threatened species: means a species that is classified as "Threatened Species" on the Species at Risk in Ontario List, as updated and amended from time to time.

-Transit-supportive: in regard to land use patterns, means development that makes transit viable and improves the quality of the experience of using transit.
-It often refers to compact, mixed-use development that has a high level of employment and residential densities.
+Transit-supportive: in regard to land use patterns, means development that makes transit viable, optimizes investments in transit infrastructure, and improves the quality of the experience of using transit.
+It often refers to compact, mixed-use development that has a high level of employment and residential densities, including air rights development, in proximity to transit stations, corridors and associated elements within the transportation system.
 Approaches may be recommended in guidelines developed by the Province or based on municipal approaches that achieve the same objectives.